Popusa/TicTacToe/README.md

 Also, the main objective of the project is to learn how to use factories and the module pattern, which is going to be interesting!

-The game has two modes: 2-player and CPU.
+The game has four modes: 2-player, normal CPU, hard CPU, and unbeatable CPU.

 2-player is the classic tictactoe game with two players playing it together.

-CPU mode however, will be comprised of two difficulties:
+the CPU modes however, will be comprised of three difficulties:

-First: an easy difficulty where a moderately smart CPU will attempt to win.
+First: a normal difficulty where a moderately smart CPU will attempt to win while trying not to lose.

+Second: a hard difficulty where a CPU will attempt to win at all costs.

-Second: An unbeatable CPU made using the minimax algorithm that cannot lose no matter what.
+Third: An unbeatable CPU made using the minimax algorithm that cannot lose no matter what and always knows the best (maximizing) position to play everytime.

-This project will teach me more and more about web development and I am very excited to take another step forward in my web development journey.
+This project will teach me more and more about web development and algorithms and I am very excited to take another step forward in my web development journey.

 The link for the live version: will put here when I finish the project.